w314/notes/javaNotes/javaBasics.md

 ### Scope

+Part of the program where a variable of method exits.

-When a variable or method is declared in a Java program, it is attached to a specific scope within the program, which determines where the variable or method exits.
+When a variable or method is declared in a Java program, its0 scope determines where the variable or method exits.

 > What are the different scopes in Java?